A-Kamran/QuranExplorer/SPARQL Queries.md

-# SPQRQL Queries for the Quran Explorer Project
+# SPARQL Queries for the Quran Explorer Project

 The given SPARQL are _examples_ that may be reinterpreted and reused for applications.